2.1 The concept of probability

 Unless you have:

-seen him asked this same question each time,
+- seen him asked this same question each time,

-and computed the relative frequency with which he gives the correct answer,
+- and computed the relative frequency with which he gives the correct answer,

 you need to answer this question as a Bayesian!

-The point of this hypothetical, light-hearted scenario is simply to highlight that a key distinction between the Frequentist and Bayesian approaches to inference is not the use (or nature) of prior information, but simply the manner in which probability is used.
-To the Bayesian, probability is the mathematical construct used to quantify uncertainty about an unknown state of nature, conditional on observed data and prior knowledge about the context in which that state of nature occurs.
-To the Frequentist, probability is linked intrinsically to the concept of a repeated experiment, and the relative frequency with which a particular outcome occurs, conditional on that unknown state.
+The point of this hypothetical, light-hearted scenario is simply to highlight that a key distinction between the Frequentist and Bayesian approaches to inference is not the use (or nature) of prior information, but the manner in which probability is used.
+To the Bayesian, probability is the mathematical construct used to quantify uncertainty about an unknown state of nature, conditional on observed data and prior knowledge about the context in which that state occurs.
+To the Frequentist, probability is intrinsically linked to the concept of a repeated experiment, and the relative frequency with which a particular outcome occurs, conditional on that unknown state.
 This distinction remains key whether the Bayesian chooses to be informative or subjective in the specification of prior information, or chooses to be non-informative or objective.